AthuOfficial/athuofficial.github.io/_posts/2020-08-11-VNK-birthday.md

 When you left us on 11th February 2020, we lost a gem of a person and you left a very huge void to fill.
 The only way to try and fill this void is by following what you did.
 Maintaining relationships like you did.
 Helping others like you.
 Living life like you did.
 Today, as we mourn over your 6 month death anniversary and your 90th birth anniversary, I promise you from that tomorrow onwards we will celebrate your life and carry this great legacy forward.

-One last thing before I sign off, I still remember one thing you asked for me to do before I left for Dallas.
+I still remember one thing you asked for me to do before I left for Dallas.
 I promised you I will do it and believe me when I say, I am working hard towards achieving it.

 Yours loving,